 - Site Boundaries and Acreage.
-The site covers approximately 1/3 of an acre (including shop and outdoor yard) - Significant Structures and Impervious Surfaces.
-The site is 100% impervious, primarily structures and paved lots. - Direction of Stormwater Flow and Site Drainage.
+The site covers approximately 4.0 acres - Significant Structures and Impervious Surfaces.
+The site is 95% impervious, primarily structures and paved lots. - Direction of Stormwater Flow and Site Drainage.
 Direction of flow is indicated with arrows. - Locations of Structural Stormwater Control Measures. - Locations of all Receiving Waters.
-In the immediate vicinity of the facility, indicating if any of the waters are Impaired and, if so, whether the waters have TMDLs established for them (see paragraph below this list). - Locations of all Stormwater Conveyances.
+In the immediate vicinity of the facility, indicating if any of the waters are Impaired and, if so, whether the waters have TMDLs established for them (see paragraph below this list).
+A map of nearby receiving waters is provided in Appendix B-2. - Locations of all Stormwater Conveyances.
 This includes all ditches, pipes, and swales. - Locations of Potential Pollutant Sources. - Locations of Significant Spills or Leaks. - Locations of all Stormwater Monitoring Points. - Locations of Stormwater Inlets and Outfalls.
-Of which each will require a unique identification code for each outfall (e.g., Outfall #073, etc), indicating if you are treating one or more outfalls as "substantially identical" and an approximate outline of the areas draining to each outfall. - This facility is not associated with a municipal separate storm sewer system (MS4) - Areas of designated critical habitat for endangered or threatened species.
+Of which each will require a unique identification code for each outfall (e.g., Outfall 026, etc), indicating if you are treating one or more outfalls as "substantially identical" and an approximate outline of the areas draining to each outfall. - This facility is not associated with a municipal separate storm sewer system (MS4) - Areas of designated critical habitat for endangered or threatened species.
 There are none in the direct vicinity of the facility.
-An endangered species habitat map (for LANL property) is provided in Appendix B-4. - There are no non-stormwater discharges at the facility (see certification in Appendix D) - Locations of the following activities where such activities are exposed to precipitation: - fueling stations (none at this facility) - vehicle and equipment maintenance and/or cleaning areas (none at this facility); - loading/unloading areas; - locations used for the treatment, storage, or disposal of wastes; - liquid storage tanks (none at this facility); - processing and storage areas; - immediate access roads and rail lines used or traveled by carriers of raw materials, manufactured products, waste material, or by-products used or created by the facility (none at this facility); - transfer areas for substances in bulk (none at this facility); - machinery; and - locations and sources of run-on to your site: there is some run-on from the northwestern side of the lower west parking lot and some from the southwest upper lot area at the southern boundary of the site.
+However, a map for threatened and endangered species within LANL property is included in Appendix B-4.

+- There are no non-stormwater discharges at the facility (see certification in Appendix D) - Locations of the following activities where such activities are exposed to precipitation: - fueling stations (none at this facility) - vehicle and equipment maintenance and/or cleaning areas (none at this facility); - loading/unloading areas; - locations used for the treatment, storage, or disposal of wastes; - liquid storage tanks (none at this facility); - processing and storage areas; - immediate access roads and rail lines used or traveled by carriers of raw materials, manufactured products, waste material, or by-products used or created by the facility; - transfer areas for substances in bulk; - machinery; and - locations and sources of run-on to the site.